 This site also serves as a repository of links to other online resources for the study of early modern London.
 To gain access to these links, click on the RESOURCES tab above

-The basic components of the Virtual John Donne Project emerged gradually over a number of years through the support of a large number of people, including especially students in the Colleges of Design and Engineering at North Carolina State University who, in the end made the models, transformed the archaeological and visual data into visual and acoustic experiences, and provided for us these recreations of the time, space, and sound of worship and preaching in London in the early 1620’s.
+Over time, my very personal efforts to understand the very public culture of the reforming Church of England grew into a project that came to involve a large number of people.
+Among them were professional actors, theologians, linguists, historians, engineers, and acousticians.
+But the largest single group was made up of students in the Colleges of Design and Engineering at North Carolina State University and in Jesus College of Cambridge University.
+They, in the end, made the models, transformed the historical, archaeological, and visual data into visual and acoustic experiences, and provided for us these recreations of the time, space, and sound of worship and preaching in London in the early 1620’s.
 Without their time and talent the Virtual John Donne Project would not exist.

 Over the years of development for the Donne Project, several key moments stand out.
 A good number of important people happened to be nearby when I was telling folks the kind of project I was interested in developing.
 They expressed their interest, made suggestions about whom I should talk to, or said they could help with something.
 Their comments were timely, or led to other conversations, or turned into partnerships.
 Without their time and talent, the Virtual John Donne Project would not exist.

-The first of these was perhaps Bernard Frischer.
+The first of these was Bernard Frischer.
 From his work with the Rome Reborn Project, I was aware that lost buildings and landscapes could be recreated using visual modeling technology.
 I was also aware that there were a large number of images of medieval St Paul’s Cathedral that gave us information about how it looked before the Great Fire of London.
 So I met with Dr Frischer at the University of Virginia, showed him some of the historic imagery of St Paul’s Cathedral, and asked him how well he thought the data I had lent itself to the kind of project he had pioneered with Rome Reborn.

 The officers at the National Endowment for the Humanities were always helpful, especially Jason Rhody, who one day, while I was consulting him about why we were having trouble getting funding from the NEH, suggested that I was going about the application process the wrong way, that I should carve out of the larger project a smaller one, a “proof of concept” project, that would require less funding but would demonstrate the power of the technology we wanted to use.
 I immediately thought of what became the Virtual Paul’s Cross Project, which earned us our first NEH grant.
 Without Jason’s help, and the funding from the NEH it led to, the Virtual John Donne Project would not exist.